MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

 can help a little bit here.

-For example if you had a class that showed a message and then generated a "Done" event, the traditional way of handling this would
+For example if you had a class that showed a message and then generated a `Done` event, the traditional way of handling this would
 be:

 ```csharp